Psychologie des Kindes: Context

 Robert Gaupp himself was a German psychiatrist and neurologist.
 In August 1904, he gave several lectures on the topic of child psychology in Heidelberg and was subsequently approached by the publishing house B.G.
 Teubner Leipzig Berlin asking him to publish a scientific book on this topic.
 The idea was to summarise the findings on child development of the time and to make the insights available to a broader audience of non-academic people.
 Since Gaupp himself was not a psychologist, he keeps appealing to other scientists such as Preyer and especially Stern and summarises their findings.
 He, however, also brings in his own ideas when it comes to neurological developments as well as his ideas on psychological "abnormal" children and the causes of those abnormalities.
 In that way, he combines insights from psychology, psychiatry and neurology.

-In order to understand the creation as well as the meaningfulness of the book, it is important to know about the historical and societal developments specifically with regards to the changing view people had on children at the turn of the century.
+To understand the creation as well as the meaningfulness of the book, it is important to know about the historical and societal developments specifically with regards to the changing view people had on children at the turn of the century.